Woocommerce

 4. Click Publish Design when you are done, and go to Step 2 in the guide.

-Option 2: Converting Designs #
+Converting designs #

 Since Clerk.js 2 uses the more flexible template language Liquid, you need to convert the Designs into this language.